panoschron97/Company_Project_PLSQL/README.md

 ## Project Description

-This repository contains PL/SQL scripts and related resources for a company project including database setup, data manipulation and user management.
-It also features bash scripts and supporting documentation such as screenshots and configuration files.
-The primary goal is to provide a structured environment for managing and interacting with a company's database.
+This repository contains a PL/SQL script for a company.

 ## Features